 - Many of the local groups supporting cycling organise fun cycling events and rides.
 Keep an eye on our Events Calendar too.

 - For learning to ride, the kids will love Westburn Reserve in Burnside, with its mini-road layouts, roundabouts – just like the real thing!
+There’s now another cycle skills park in Knights Stream, Halswell.

 - The kids cycle skills can also be tested at the Kendal Bike Track in Burnside.